Frequently Asked Questions

 The Residence Hall License Contract is for both semesters (fall and spring) of the academic year.
 Please read the document carefully for information regarding cancellation and any fees that may be associated with cancelling your Residence Hall License Contract.

 Students living in the residence halls are required to purchase a meal plan, with the exception of those students living in Appalachian Heights.
 There are several meal plan options available for students to choose from.
-For additional information regarding meal plan options, please visit Food Services .
+For additional information regarding meal plan options, please visit the Campus Dining website.

 Housing assignment and roommate information for fall semester will be sent to your Appalachian State University email address in July.
 The email will also contain move-in information.
 Spring semester housing information is sent to your Appalachian email address in December.

 New incoming students (freshmen and transfers) will have the opportunity to request a roommate while filling out their housing application.
-If you submit your housing application without indicating a roommate preference you will be able to edit your application afterward if you find someone you would like to request as a roommate at a later time.
-Students who do not indicate a roommate preference will be matched by the Housing Management System (HMS) using the information provided in their housing application.
+If you submit your housing application without indicating a roommate preference you will be able to edit your application afterward (until June 1) if you find someone you would like to request as a roommate at a later time.
+Students who do not indicate a roommate preference will be matched by the our system using the information provided in their housing application.

 Returning students may request a roommate during the Housing Reapplication process in the spring.